uabrc/uabrc.github.io/docs/data_management/cheaha_storage_gpfs/index.md

 - Large-scale genome annotation.
 - Reading/writing hundreds of thousands or more files in a single job.

 If you are using `amperenodes` and the A100 GPUs, then you should use local scratch for your data to ensure adequate GPU performance.
 Using `$USER_SCRATCH`, or other network file locations, will starve the GPU of data, resulting in poor GPU performance.
 For more information please see [Ensuring IO Performance With A100 GPUs](../../cheaha/slurm/gpu.md#ensuring-io-performance-with-a100-gpus).
-You can also find a link to an introductory deep learning course from Software Carpentries on the page for [training resources](../../education/training_resources.md#the-carpentries).

 <!-- markdownlint-disable MD046 -->
 !!! important